-We think of technology changing rapidly and society being slow to adapt, but at least in this instance, the categorization scheme at the heart of much of today’s machine learning technology has been frozen in time while social norms have changed rapidly.
+We think of technology changing rapidly and society being slow to adapt, but at least in this instance, the categorization scheme at the heart of much of today’s machine learning technology has been frozen in time while social norms have changed.

 Our favorite example of measurement bias has to do with cameras, which we referenced at the beginning of the section as the exemplar of dispassionate observation and recording.
 But are they?

-To summarize, measurement involves defining your variables of interest, the process for interacting with the real world and turning your observations into numbers, and then actually collecting the data.
-Usually machine learning practitioners don’t think about these steps, because someone else has already done those things.
+To summarize, measurement involves defining variables of interest, the process for interacting with the real world and turning observations into numbers, and then actually collecting the data.
+Often machine learning practitioners don’t think about these steps, because someone else has already done those things.
 And yet it is crucial to understand the provenance of the data.
-Even if someone else has collected the data for you, it’s almost always too messy for your algorithms to handle, hence the dreaded “data cleaning” step.
-But the messiness of the real world isn’t just an annoyance to be dealt with by cleaning, it is instead a manifestation of a diverse world in which people don’t fit neatly into categories.
+Even if someone else has collected the data, it’s almost always too messy for algorithms to handle, hence the dreaded “data cleaning” step.
+But the messiness of the real world isn’t just an annoyance to be dealt with by cleaning.
+It is a manifestation of a diverse world in which people don’t fit neatly into categories.
 Being inattentive to these nuances can particularly hurt marginalized populations.